luispedro/jug/docs/index.rst

 What's the status of the project?
 ---------------------------------

 Alpha (or thereabouts).

 This is still in heavy development and APIs are not fixed.

+It is usable, though.
+I have used it for my academic projects for the past months and wouldn't now start any other project without using jug.
+It's become a major part of the way I handle projects with a large number of computations and cluster usage.

 Contents: